bishtanuj/Machine_Learning_Algorithms/Apriori Algorithm/README.md

             - Rules generated tend to be more significant and reliable.
         - **Cons**:
             - May miss some interesting but less frequent patterns.
             - Pruning may remove potentially valuable associations.
+    2. **Lower Minimum Support**:
+        - **Pros**:
+            - Captures more frequent itemsets, including rare patterns.